On some limitations of probabilistic models for dimension-reduction: Illustration in the case of probabilistic formulations of partial least squares: Illustration of the limitation of the PPLS model proposed by

-On the other hand, when the original PPLS model is misspecified (bottom panel of Figure \ref{Fig:results_simul1}), our results show that, estimates returned by the two PCAs are quite far from the true weight vectors (as expected, by design), while those returned by the PLS-SVD still perform well.
+On the other hand, when the original PPLS model is misspecified (bottom panels of Figure \ref{Fig:results_simul1}), our results show that estimates returned by the two PCAs are quite far from the true weight vectors (as expected, by design), while those returned by the PLS-SVD still perform well.
 As for the EM algorithm devised under the original PPLS model, it performs much worse than the PLS-SVD, and not much better than the two PCAs.
-To better describe the estimates returned by the EM algorithm devised under the original PPLS model, Figure \ref{Fig:results_simul2} presents the median cosine similarities (in absolute values) between these estimates and those returned by the PLS-SVD and the two distinct PCAs.
+To better describe the estimates returned by the EM algorithm devised under the original PPLS model, Figure \ref{Fig:results_simul2} presents the median of the cosine similarities (in absolute values) between these estimates and those returned by $(i)$ the two distinct PCAs and $(ii)$ the standard PLS-SVD.
 Interestingly, these results show that, on average, estimates returned by the EM algorithm under the original PPLS model are closer to those returned by the PCAs, especially when the original PPLS model is misspecified.
-Figure \ref{Fig:boxplot_distribution} in Appendix \ref{Appendix:additional_graphs} further presents the box-plots of the absolute value of the cosine similarities between the estimates returned by the EM algorithm devised under the original PPLS model and those returned by $(i)$ two distinct PCAs, and $(ii)$ the standard PLS-SVD, in our second simulation study (when the original PPLS model is misspecified).
+Figure 1 in Supporting Information E further presents the box-plots of the absolute value of the cosine similarities between the estimates returned by the EM algorithm devised under the original PPLS model and those returned by $(i)$ two distinct PCAs, and $(ii)$ the standard PLS-SVD, in our second simulation study (when the original PPLS model is misspecified).
 These box-plots suggest that, when solutions of the PLS-SVD differ from solutions of two PCAs, estimates returned by the EM algorithm proposed by \cite{elBouhaddani17} are generally closer to those returned by the two PCAs.

-This constitutes a severe limitation for this algorithm: in real-life examples, there is no guarantee that the estimated weight vectors it returns really capture the relationship between $x$ and $y$.
+All these empirical results confirm that the EM algorithm devised by \cite{elBouhaddani17} under their PPLS model suffers from a severe limitation: in real-life examples, there is no guarantee that the estimated weight vectors it returns really capture the relationship between $x$ and $y$.